zainulNatha/airline-fleet-deployment-optimisation-project/scripts/silver/README.md

 ---

-## Why split the seat configuration?
+# 5. Why Split the Seat Configuration?

 Some aircraft have a single reported seat capacity: